Lap2: Revisiting Laplace DP-SGD for High Dimensions via Majorization Theory: Analysis and Framework

 \textbf{(1) Lap\textsubscript{2} mitigates the privacy wall.} Differentially private training is fundamentally constrained by two characteristic limits, termed \emph{two-sided privacy walls}.
 The \textbf{left wall}, which primarily affects the Gaussian mechanism, emerges in the high-privacy regime ($\epsilon \!\to\!
 0$) where $\delta(\epsilon)$ approaches~1.
 In this regime, increasing the noise scale yields little to no additional privacy gain, indicating the onset of \emph{privacy saturation}.
 While both Gaussian and Laplace mechanisms exhibit this saturation behavior, the Gaussian variant suffers more severely due to the rapid rise in its DP failure term $\delta$, which can render its guarantees vacuous.
 The \textbf{right wall} arises in the low-privacy regime ($\epsilon \!\gg\!
 1$), where the effective signal-to-noise ratio (SNR) no longer improves with larger~$\epsilon$, marking the onset of \emph{utility saturation}.
 Between these limits lies a narrow \emph{privacy corridor} in which both privacy and accuracy remain meaningful.

-Unlike the Gaussian mechanism, \textsc{Lap}\textsubscript{2} demonstrates strong resistance to the left privacy wall, as noted in~\cite{mironov2019r,TAN}.
-This stability arises from the heavier tails of Laplace noise (Equation~\ref{eqn:G-multi}), which allow more efficient privacy budget consumption in both high- and low-privacy regimes.\footnote{\textsc{Lap}\textsubscript{2} results are based on a 26K-parameter CNN with $\delta = 10^{-5}$.}
+Unlike the Gaussian mechanism, \textsc{Lap}\textsubscript{2} demonstrates strong resistance to the left privacy wall, as seen in Figure~\ref{fig:fig3} and \ref{fig:fig4} and previously noted in~\cite{mironov2019r,TAN}.
+This stability arises from the heavier tails of Laplace noise (Equation~\ref{eqn:G-multi}), which allow more efficient privacy budget consumption in both high- and low-privacy regimes.
+Figure~\ref{fig:fig2} and \ref{fig:fig2} further shows this advantage over different clipping values and their optimal moment orders~$\lambda^\star$, where smaller clipping values (dominant in high-privacy settings) correspond to larger exploitable moments.\footnote{\textsc{Lap}\textsubscript{2} results are based on a 26K-parameter CNN with $\delta = 10^{-5}$.}

 Figure~\ref{Fig:Privacywalls} summarizes these phenomena for CNN training on MNIST under Gaussian and \textsc{Lap}\textsubscript{2} DP-SGD at subsampling rates $q\!\in\!\{10^{-3},10^{-2},10^{-1}\}$.
 In the \textbf{right-wall regime} (top row), the slope $W_R(\epsilon)=|d\log\sigma/d\log\epsilon|$ deviates from the ideal $1/\epsilon$ scaling, signaling diminishing utility returns.
 In the \textbf{left-wall regime} (bottom row), $\delta_g(\epsilon)$ increases faster than $\delta_{L2}(\epsilon)$, and the first $\epsilon$ satisfying $\delta_g > 2\delta_{L2}$ marks the onset of privacy saturation.
 As $q$ increases, both walls move inward, narrowing the privacy corridor.
 Overall, \textsc{Lap}\textsubscript{2} consistently delays both boundaries relative to Gaussian DP-SGD, expanding the stable region of privacy-utility trade-offs.